SurveyMan/SurveyMan/README.md

 Implementing features requires the most coordination with the core SurveyMan developers.
 If you would like to implement a feature that is not already on [our list](https://github.com/etosch/SurveyMan/issues?direction=desc&labels=enhancement&page=1&sort=created&state=open), please add it first and tag it with "enhancement".
 Then post a response stating your intentions to work on this feature, as well as any implementation details you had in mind.
 Not all of the "enhancement" issues have details attached, so it is possible that the developers have more contraints or requirements in mind.
 Please also see [this page](https://github.com/etosch/SurveyMan/wiki/Contributing-to-the-Code-Base) for information relevant to contributing to the code.

-## Installation (for development)

-In order to use all of the programs here, you will need to have the following installed.
-Versions known to work are listed in parentheses:

-Strictly necessary:
-* make (3.81)
-* maven (3.0.4, 3.1.1)
-* wget (1.14)
-* lein (2.3.4)
-* npm (1.3.21, 1.1.4)

-Optional (depending upon what you want to do):
-* Python (2.7)
-* julia (0.2.1)

-Not all of these are necessary, depending on what you want to do.
-The core behavior is in Java.

-To get started, run `scripts/setup.sh && make install`.

 # License
 For now, CRAPL - see [CRAPL](CRAPL).

-Later, I will probably throw up an MIT licence or a Creative Commons Attributional licence.
+Later, I will probably throw up an MIT licence.